Product Configuration System: A Product Configuration Solution to Mass Customization for Large-sized Engineering Companies

 This project discusses the current problems with product configuration that large-sized engineering companies specializing in customized products have encountered, the mass customization theory, and how a custom product configuration system can make mass customization work for these large-sized engineering companies with continuous process enhancements.
 An overall concept of the product configuration system for a large-sized engineering company is introduced with a preliminary framework of the product configuration system for hardware design development.
 Two initial attempts to automate the product configuration process in the early stage allow the users to design the configuration tree via a graphical user interface for dynamically inputting/editing XML that represents sub assemblies, and elements of the total product.
 A SVG viewer is utilized to display a 2D hierarchical block diagram of the XML structure.
 The production configuration tree can be shared with the product team members across disciplines/sites on the web.
 It provides an efficient way to communicate among the design team members.
 The proposed solution will bring benefits in time savings, process control and cost reduction by enabling design reuse.

 Richards, Angela, "Product Configuration System: A Product Configuration Solution to Mass Customization for Large-sized Engineering Companies" (2002).
 Technical Library.
-Paper 126.
+126.

 This document is currently not available here.